Promoting African commodity exchangesMar 17, 2010

-UNDP’s support towards this initiative in Ethiopia has received a major boost from the strong interest of the UNDP Regional Director for Africa, Tegegnework Gettu, as well as the UNDP Administrator, Helen Clark.
-During her visit to ECX on June 17, 2009 Helen Clark said “there will be a lot of interest in other developing countries in this kind of exchange.”
+During her visit to ECX on June 17, 2009 UNDP Administrator Helen Clark noted that there would be a lot of interest in other developing countries in this kind of exchange.
 “It gives a lot of transparency to the small farmer about what they are going to get.
 It also helps set standards for what they need to produce in order to command the best price,” she added.

-On 24 February, in a creative example of South-South cooperation, UNDP helped organize and supported ECX for a sharing of knowledge and experiences with more than 300 representatives including Africa- and India-based exchanges as well as the international and donor community, federal and regional government officials, and private traders.
+On 24 February, in a creative example of South-South cooperation, UNDP supported the ECX to organize a knowledge and experiences sharing session attracting over 300 representatives drawn from Africa and India based exchanges as well as the international and donor community, federal and regional government officials, and private traders.

-Titled “The Making of a Market: Global Learning from Commodity Exchange Experiences”, the forum discussed the ECX experience and its relevance to other African countries, as well as the possibility of using it to foster regional integration and trade between African countries.
+“The Making of a Market: Global Learning from Commodity Exchange Experiences” forum discussed the ECX experience and its relevance to other African countries, as well as the possibility of using it to foster regional integration and trade between African countries.

 A Commodity Exchange Community of Practice is expected to be launched shortly, helping experts to share experiences on how to establish similar mechanisms in their own countries.

-According to Sam Nyambi, the UNDP Resident Representative in Ethiopia, “the ECX approach could capture regional interest and will serve as a potential model for other countries in Africa”.
+According to UNDP Resident Representative in Ethiopia, Samuel Nyambi, “the ECX approach could capture regional interest and will serve as a potential model for other countries in Africa”.